Traffic Violations

-If you have received a citation for a traffic or ordinance violation, one of the first things to do is check the court date and time on the citation.
-You can appear at the Springfield Municipal court on that date and time or do any of the following options listed below prior to the court date and time.
-Failure to appear can result in additional fines, fees, suspension of your driving privileges and being sent to collections.
+If you’ve received a traffic or ordinance violation citation, your first step is to check the court date and time listed on it.
+You can appear at the Springfield Municipal Court on that date and time, or explore the options below before your court date.

 • As such, you would no longer need to personally appear on the date given on the citation.